Barbara Ingram School for the Arts: 2011–2012

 The 2012 all school musical was Disney's Beauty and The Beast and ran for two weekends at the Maryland Theatre.

 2012–2013

 The 2013 Barbara Ingram was Legally Blonde and received some of the highest praise for acting.
 It was the final musical for the first full graduating class.

 2013–2014

 In August 2013, Barbara Ingram announced that its fifth all-school musical will be the classic The Wizard of Oz.
 It was performed in April 2014.

 2014–2015

 In April 2015, Shrek the Musical was performed by students from all departments.

 2015–2016

 In April 2016, Barbara Ingram performed "The little Mermaid" as their 7th all school musical.

 2016–2017

 In April 2017, Barbara Ingram presented "Seussical" at the Maryland Theater as their 8th musical.

 2017–2018

 In April 2018, Barbara Ingram presented “Hairspray” at the Maryland Theater as their 9th musical.

 2018–2019

 In April 2019, Barbara Ingram presented "Mamma Mia!" at the Maryland Theater as their 10th musical.

+2019–2020

+While in preparation for "The Addams Family" set for April 2020, the onset of the SARS-CoV-2 Pandemic had inevitably caused production to halt and was never performed.

+2021–2022

+In April 2022, Barbara Ingram presented "Something Rotten" at the Maryland Theater as their 11th musical.

+2022–2023

+In April 2023, Barbara Ingram presented "SpongeBob SquarePants" at the Maryland Theater as their 12th musical.

+2023-2024

+In April 2024, Barbara Ingram presented "The Addams Family" at the Maryland Theatre as their 13th musical.